kevinadhiguna/bruce/README.md

 `python sbf.py` or `python sbf2.py`<br/>
 Note: You can also run it with python3.
 In case of that, just replace `python` with `python3`.
 4. Enter your password then wait until python will crack your password!

+## What is the difference between sbf.py and sbf2.py ?

+`sbf2.py` is slightly advanced than `sbf.py` and it includes all printable characters.